ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 2. Scroll down to the **Services** section, and then click **IBM Security Services for SAP** on the **Featured Workload Solutions** card.
 3. On the **IBM Security Services for SAP** page, in the **Engage IBM Security Services** box, click **Request a consultation**.

-  An {{site.data.keyword.vmwaresolutions_short}} representative contacts you by using your {{site.data.keyword.cloud_notm}} contact information to help you with the solution that you need.
+  An {{site.data.keyword.vmwaresolutions_short}} representative will contact you by using your {{site.data.keyword.cloud_notm}} contact information to help you with the solution that you need.

 ## Related links
 {: #managing-ss-sap-related}